mesgjs/mesgjs/docs/JavaScript-Runtime-Reference.md

 ### `sendAnonMessage(receiver, operation, parameters)`

 Sends an anonymous message to a Mesgjs object.
 The receiver will be automatically promoted to a Mesgjs object if it is a native JavaScript value.
+The `parameters` argument is automatically normalized to a NANOS instance.
+See [Message Parameter Normalization](Message-Parameter-Normalization.md) for details.

 ## Module and Feature Management